 Protect your facility from fire with a full range of Fire Sprinklers and Suppression systems.

-A fire sprinkler or sprinkler head is the component of a fire sprinkler system that discharges water when the effects of a fire have been detected, such as when a predetermined temperature has been exceeded.
-Fire sprinklers are extensively used worldwide, with over 40 million sprinkler heads fitted each year.
+In building sprinklers, fire sprinkler or sprinkler head is the component of a fire sprinkler system that discharges water when the effects of a fire have been detected, such as when a predetermined temperature has been exceeded.
+Fire sprinklers are extensively used in commercial buildings worldwide, with over 40 million sprinkler heads fitted each year.
 In buildings protected by properly designed and maintained fire sprinklers, over 99% of fires were controlled by fire sprinklers alone

 There are several types of sprinklers: